Southcentral Snow Tour

 Winter in Alaska means snow.
-Get out and play like the locals with this five-day itinerary that includes a stop at Alaska’s top winter festival, Fur Rendezvous, plus skiing and snowmachining adventures in the state’s snow capital, Valdez.
+Get out and play like the locals with this five-day itinerary that includes a stop at Alaska’s top winter festival, Fur Rendezvous, plus skiing and snowmobiling adventures in the Mat-Su Valley and Valdez.

 Time your visit to take advantage of Anchorage’s liveliest winter festival: Fur Rendezvous, a 10-day celebration of all things fur and frolic.
 Events include sled dog races, carnival rides, a snow-sculpting competition, an Alaska Native arts market, and zany athletic events like outhouse races and the Running of the Reindeer, in which humans and reindeer sprint through downtown streets together.

-Day 2 Hatcher Pass and Palmer or Wasilla
+Day 2: Hatcher Pass & Palmer or Wasilla

 Take a regional flight to Valdez, a true winter city that is annually blanketed in more than 300 inches of snow.
-Check out the Valdez Museum and Historical Archive and its exhibits that reflect the history of Valdez, the Copper River Valley and Prince William Sound from the earliest days when Alaska Natives first occupied the area.
+Check out the Valdez Museum and Historical Archive and its exhibits that reflect the history of Valdez, the Copper River Valley, and Prince William Sound.
 Don’t miss the museum annex, which contains dioramas depicting the growth of Old Town Valdez before it was all but obliterated by the magnitude-9.2 Good Friday Earthquake of 1964.

 Fly back to Anchorage.
-Grab lunch and stop in at at least two museums—first the Anchorage Museum at Rasmuson Center and its Smithsonian Arctic Studies Center, then the Alaska Aviation Heritage Museum for a look at how brave pilots and tough planes shaped Alaska’s history—before you start your journey home.
+Grab lunch and stop in at at least two museums—the Anchorage Museum and its Smithsonian Arctic Studies Center, the Alaska Native Heritage Center for insights into the state's diverse Alaska Native cultures, or the Alaska Aviation Museum for a look at how brave pilots and tough planes shaped Alaska’s history—before you start your journey home.

 Escape the transformative natural beauty of Alaska.
 Get the inside scoop with our official State of Alaska Vacation Guide.